REFORMATION IN CHURCH LEADERSHIP

 As modeled by Jesus, a Servant-Leader is first of all a God-pleaser.
 The Lord Jesus lived only to please God His Father.

-The Lord Jesus publicly declared, “And He who sent Me is with Me.
+The Lord Jesus publicly said, “And He who sent Me is with Me.
 The Father has not left Me alone, for I always do those things that please Him.”
 (John 8:29 NKJV).

 The Lord Jesus submitted perfectly to His Father’s will!